01-edu/public/subjects/devops/cloud-kube/README.md

 ### Architecture

-By using the provided project's solutusion [`orchestrator`](https://github.com/01-edu/orchestrator) you have to design and deploy the infrastructure on your chosen Cloud provider respecting the project requirements, consisting of the following components:
+By using the provided project's solution [`orchestrator`](https://github.com/01-edu/orchestrator) you have to design and deploy the infrastructure on your chosen Cloud provider respecting the project requirements, consisting of the following components: